Frieda Robscheit-Robbins

 Biographical Timeline

-- 1900 – Emigrated to the United States with her parents
+- 1900 – Emigrated to the United States with her parents.
+Settled in Chicago and then San Francisco.

-- 1917 – Began work as assistant to George Hoyt Whipple at the Hooper Foundation for medical research, University of California
+- 1917 – Began work as assistant to George Hoyt Whipple (1878-1976) at the Hooper Foundation for medical research, University of California.
+Birth of daughter Gene Charlotte.

-- 1921 – Whipple nominated her, as a qualified investigator, for membership in the Society of Experimental Biology and Medicine.
+- 1921 – Nominated by Whipple for membership in the Society for Experimental Biology and Medicine as an independent investigator.

 - 1934 – PhD, University of Rochester on The reserve storage of red cells and hemoglobin and their parent substances during growth in dogs as influenced by diet factors